 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

 The Location Civic Report is a variable length field and the format is provided in 9.4.2.21.13 (Location Civic report).
 This information is taken from dot11APCivicLocationTable.
-The Co-Located BSSID List subelement is present when there is at least one other BSS that is co-located with [CID 2004]the reporting BSS and the Co-Located BSSID List subelement is not present in the Geospatial Location ANQP-element; this subelement is not present otherwise.
+The Co-Located BSSID List subelement is present when there is at least one other BSS that is co-located within the same physical device as [CID 2004]the reporting BSS and the Co-Located BSSID List subelement is not present in the Geospatial Location ANQP-element; this subelement is not present otherwise.

 Neighbor Report ANQP-element